-I am a registry office wedding photographer in Dublin with over 10 years of experience in photographing weddings at the registry office.
-It is one of my favourite locations in Dublin to photograph a wedding because of all the lovely locations for wedding photographs close by.
+I am a registry office wedding photographer in Dublin with over 10 years of experience.
+It is one of my favourite locations in Dublin to photograph a wedding.
+This is because of all the lovely locations for wedding photographs close by.

-If you are looking for an experienced registry office wedding photographer and you like my style please feel free to call me anytime on my mobile at 087 995 1252, I would love to hear about your registry office wedding plans.
-I have a category on the site specifically for registry office weddings and you may also see more samples of my Registry Office Wedding Photography at https://deirdrebweddings.ie/category/dublin-registry-office-weddings/
+If you are looking for an experienced registry office wedding photographer and you like my style please feel free to call me anytime on my mobile at 087 995 1252.
+I would love to hear about your registry office wedding plans.
+There is a category on this site specifically for registry office weddings and you may also see more samples of my Registry Office Wedding Photography at https://deirdrebweddings.ie/category/dublin-registry-office-weddings/

 I would be delighted to photograph your registry office wedding and I will photograph it beautifully.